LukaMuller04/Python_Spam/README.md

 # Python_Spam
-In this python code you guys can see a few fonctions for prank and spam your friend
+In this python code you guys can see a fonction for prank and spam your friend